 While you can find delicious vegan food in every grocery store – things like fruits, vegetables, pasta, rice, potatoes, beans, nuts, lentils, cereal, chips, granola bars and more (most stores also carry soy milk and a few vegetarian meats in the produce and freezer sections) – the following stores go above and beyond the usual offerings.
-If you know a store with great vegan goods in the Fresno/Clovis area that we missed, please contact us.
+If you know a store in the Fresno/Clovis area that belongs on this list, please contact us.

 A true gem hidden next to a large office of the Seventh Day Adventist church.
 The grocery section has an excellent variety of processed vegan foods but no fresh produce.
 Look for seitan jerky, soy fish fillets, eggplant burgers, soy taquitos, eggless mayonnaise, vegan margarine, gelatine-free desserts, and loads of canned vegetable meats.
 You’ll find 5-pound bulk packs of Beyond Meat at a huge discount.
 The ABC store also carries dairy-free chocolate chips, nutritional yeast, vegetable bullion, vital wheat gluten, and TVP.

 East Asian grocery with unique selection of regional produce and wide selection of canned goods.

 Local Middle Eastern market featuring freshly baked breads, unique spices, and tasty canned goods.

 Family-owned Armenian market featuring an excellent assortment of spices, grains, canned goods, fresh breads, and unique sweet treats.
 You’ll find several varieties of filo dough in the freezer case.
 Produce section is limited but extremely affordable.